 “care will be supplied predominantly by non- medical staff, with patients playing a much more active role in their own care.
 Medical staff will act as master diagnosticians and clinical decision-makers.
 All staff will be supported by increasingly intelligent medical and information technologies”.

-However, it finds evidence that the new and extended healthcare roles that the FYFV suggests could:
+It finds evidence that the new and extended healthcare roles that the FYFV suggests could:

 - increase demand